-If you are familiar with the Mercedes models from this time, then you know that the most reliable petrol engines are the V8 and V6 units with the M113 and the M112 engine codes.
+If you are familiar with the Mercedes models from this time, then you know that the most reliable petrol engines are the older V8 and V6 units with the M113 and the M112 engine codes.

 Balance shaft failure

 First there is the well-known balance shaft sprocket failure – which can occur just in cars made to 2007, since in this year Mercedes woke up and updated the weak sprocket.
-Because of this the timing chain can fail and possibly destroy the engine, so if you don’t want to risk this, then it’s a good idea to buy a car made from 2008 which will have the updated parts or buy a car equipped with the older engines which have the M112 or M113 engine codes.
+Because of this-the timing chain can fail and possibly destroy the engine, so if you don’t want to risk this, then it’s a good idea to buy a car made from 2008 which will have the updated parts for sure, or buy a car equipped with the older M112 or M113 engines.

 The second possible problem of these newer engines is related to the intake manifold plastic outside arm and the inside plastic flaps which can break.
 Basically a plastic arm on the outside of the manifold can break, or sometimes the plastic flaps inside the intake manifold break as well – causing: misfires, loss of power and eventually an illuminated check engine light.